-The final presentation must include a live demonstration of a DSS prototype.
+All group members are expected to present and to be available for questioning.
+The final presentation must include a live demonstration of a DSS prototype and will count towards your final grade.
 Usually, DSS prototypes were based on an Excel model implementing some of the techniques learned in the course to solve the problem chosen by the group.
 There have been groups in the past using more sophisticated approaches, such as a Python or a Java-based front end to an Excel model.
-Although polished and sophisticated prototypes are welcomed, the minimum requirement is only an Excelbased implementation of a DSS.
+Although polished and sophisticated prototypes are welcomed, the minimum requirement is only an Excel-based implementation of a DSS.

 Group Project Final report.
-A 10-15 pages written report is due on Monday 4/24, 4:00 p.m.
-Eastern Time.
-It must be submitted via the Blackboard system, which will have a suggested outline available to students.
+A 10-15 pages written report is due at 4pm of the first day of presentations (anticipated date 11/28).
+One group member will submit the report via the Blackboard system.
 Neither the bibliography section nor the appendices count towards the page limit.